----- Group stand-alone credit profile

------ Issuer credit rating

-RC Resolution counterpartyliabilities (senior secured debt)

-ALAC Additional loss-absorbing capacity buffer

-1a Contractual subordination

-1b Discretionary or mandatory nonpayment clause and whether the regulator classifies it as regulatory capital

-1c Mandatory contingent capital clause or equivalent
+Group stand-alone credit profile Issuer credit rating RC Resolution counterpartyliabilities (senior secured debt) ALAC Additional loss-absorbing capacity buffer 1a Contractual subordination 1b Discretionary or mandatory nonpayment clause and whether the regulator classifies it as regulatory capital 1c Mandatory contingent capital clause or equivalent Note T ne number-letter labels in the table above are in reference to the notching steps we apply to hybrid capital instrumen

-2b Other nonpayment or default risk not captured already

 Note: The number-letter labels in the table above are in reference to the notching steps we apply to hybrid capital instruments, as detailed in table 3 of our "Hybrid Capital: Methodology And Assumptions" criteria, published on July 1, 2019.
+AT1--Additional Tier 1.
+NDSD--Non-deferrable subordinated debt.